opencog/tv-toolbox/README.md

 It might be equivalent to the formula in Chapter 6.
-Unfortunately I cannot make any sense of that one (s is multipled by k, while p is multipled by n, contrary to here, and previous notations in the PLN book, it's not just an inversion, p should be multipled by (n+k), so I don't know how to fix/use it).
-TODO: attempt to make sense of it anyway.
+Unfortunately I cannot make any sense of that one (s is multipled by k, while p is multipled by n, contrary to here and previous notations in the PLN book, and it's not just a swap, p should be multipled by (n+k).
+I don't know how to fix/use it).
+TODO: attempt to make sense of it anyway, or reimplement here the double sampling in the obsolete C++ PLN code (see the obsolete-C++-PLN tag on the opencog repo).

 When n+k it large, this continuous version gets very imprecise (this is an implementation limit, not a limit on Haskell's floating number